ShadeSlayer1467/Games/README.md

 ## Project Structure

-The repository is organized into several projects, each representing a different game:

 - **2048Game**: Contains the implementation of the 2048 game.
 - **TikTacToe**: Contains the implementation of the Tic Tac Toe game.
 - **GamePlatform**: A central project that ties all games together, providing a menu-based interface.
-- **Pong**: A MonoGame project for a Pong game.

 Each project is self-contained, making it easy to navigate and understand the code.